AdobeDocs/analytics-platform.en/help/analysis-workspace/templates/use-templates.md

 >[!CONTEXTUALHELP]
 >id="cja_template_cart_removals"
->title="Cart Removals template"
+>title="View the number of times people removed something from their cart."
->abstract="View the number of times people removed something from their cart.<br/>**This can help you** better understand the part of the conversion funnel where customers are no longer interested in a product, or it can help you understand where problems might exist in the checkout process.<br/>**Based on what you learn, you might** do any number of things, like remove any potential barriers that might exist in the checkout process, such as a complicated user experience.<br/>This template uses the Cart Removals metric."
+>abstract="**This can help you** better understand the part of the conversion funnel where customers are no longer interested in a product, or it can help you understand where problems might exist in the checkout process.<br/>**Based on what you learn, you might** do any number of things, like remove any potential barriers that might exist in the checkout process, such as a complicated user experience.<br/>This template uses the Cart Removals metric."

 <!-- markdownlint-enable MD034 -->